What are Dutch Texels - a short guide

 The same sheep is also found in neighbouring Belgium, where, just as in Holland, it's called Texel.
 During the nineties a group of enthusiasts from the UK started to import Texels from Belgium but called them Beltex, to distinguish them from British Texels.
 A breed society was set up promoting this type of Texel as a new breed.
 Belgium's sheep population is quite small (less than 200.000) and Belgian Texel breeders regularly buy their stock rams from Holland where there is far more choice.
 Belgian breeders produce excellent sheep which are very stylish, with good top lines, but smaller in size than their Dutch relatives.

 In Holland, the fashion for small and extreme muscled sheep peaked in the late nineties.
 The breed society took a lead and introduced new guidelines to encourage breeders to improve size, growth rate and general health of their sheep.
-The latest guidance is the "breeding goal 2020", published in the early part of 2015.
+The latest guidance is the "breeding goal 2020", (due to be updated to 2025.)
 The emphasis is on commercial attributes and indexes are based on growth rate and prolificacy.

-As neither Laparoscopic AI nor Embryo transplant is allowed in the Netherlands the development of Dutch Texels moves at a steady pace The well established system of assessing all sheep used for breeding by awarding points for seven external characteristics, combined with measurements and the indexes are a reliable way to determine the quality of the sheep.
-There are many regional summer and wintershows in Holland - a good place to see the best sheep and also a place where breeders buy and sell.
+As neither Laparoscopic AI nor Embryo transplant is allowed in the Netherlands the development of Dutch Texels moves at a steady pace.
+The well established system of assessing all sheep used for breeding by awarding points for seven external characteristics, combined with measurements and the indexes are a reliable way to monitor improvements and quality.
+There are many regional summer and wintershows in Holland - a good place not only to see the best sheep but also for buying and selling straight out of the pen!

 Dutch Texel Sales: